Cecilia8989/pands-project/README.md

 </p>
 </details

-Next, the code plots histograms for each variable in the Iris dataset to show the distribution of values for each species.
+Next, I want the code plots histograms for each separate variable to show the distribution of values for each species.
 Instead of plotting four separate graphs, the code uses subplots to combine them into one figure.
-The subplot for each variable is created using seaborn's [*histplot()* method [23]](https://stackoverflow.com/questions/67300148/best-fit-to-a-histogramplot-iris), which includes a KDE curve (kernel density estimation) and shows the distribution of values for each species using a different color.
+The histogram for each variable is created using seaborn's [*histplot()* method [23]](https://stackoverflow.com/questions/67300148/best-fit-to-a-histogramplot-iris), which includes a KDE curve (kernel density estimation) and shows the distribution of values for each species using a different color.

 ![Sub_1]()